-way out they played the trick of acting as innocent simpletons.
-Should they fail, in spite of their tricks of logic, they acted as if they could not understand the counter arguments and bolted away to another field of discussion.
-They would lay down truisms and platitudes; and, if you accepted these, then they were applied to other problems and matters of an essentially different nature from the original theme.
-If you faced them with this point they would escape again, and you could not bring them to make any precise statement.
-Whenever one tried to get a firm grip on any of these apostles one's hand grasped only jelly and slime which slipped through the fingers and combined again into a solid mass a moment afterwards.
-If your adversary felt forced to give in to your argument, on account of the observers present, and if you then thought that at last you had gained ground, a surprise was in store for you on the following day.
+then thought that at last you had gained ground, a surprise was in store for you on the following day.
 The Jew would be utterly oblivious to what had happened the day before, and he would start once again by repeating his former absurdities, as if nothing had happened.
 Should you become indignant and remind him of yesterday's defeat, he pretended astonishment and could not remember anything, except that on the previous day he had proved that his statements were correct.
 Sometimes I was dumbfounded.
 I do not know what amazed me the more-the abundance of their verbiage or the artful way in which they dressed up their falsehoods.
 I gradually came to hate them."

-Finkelstein never admitted to this writer that he was the reviewer at IJTPD but perhaps Finkelstein gained mastery in such tactics of evasiveness and deceit during his time at the Hebrew University and Yeshiva University.
+Finkelstein never admitted to this writer that he was the reviewer at IJTPD but perhaps he gained mastery in such tactics of evasiveness and deceit during his time at the Hebrew University and Yeshiva University.
 The reviewer simply laid down a platitude regarding the ADM theorem before slipping away without being forced to concede the cosmological principle's unsound footing in modern experiments or the implied possibility for a symplectic 2-form at spacelike infinity.
-Indeed, Finkelstein employed such cunning that he was not forced even to have to concede awareness of the existence of the rebuttal.
+Indeed, Finkelstein employed such cunning that he was not forced even to concede awareness of the existence of the rebuttal.
 The reviewer at IJTPD wrote his criticism sounding as if he knew what he was talking about, but he did not.
 Instead, he counted on the stupidity of his critique's readers to be such that the contents of the ADM paper [40] would not be verified.
 When this writer's rebuttal was submitted in short order, the reviewer bolted away and used his authority to remove the manuscript from consideration.
 Furthermore, the reviewer's implication that the ADM theorem should take precedence over the law of conservation of momentum was profoundly stupid.

 The following appears in Finkelstein's [147].
-Published in 2010, we suggest [147]
+Published in 2010, we suggest [147] is a response to an MCM paper published in 2009 [31].